What are the characteristics of great demonstration speeches?

 If the answer is 'NO' you'll need to think again.

-Example: My topic is 'How to saddle a horse correctly'.
+For example: My preferred topic is 'How to saddle a horse correctly'.

-(If your speech is part of an assessment process, be sure to ask before committing yourself to other media forms eg. power point or video.)
+If your speech is part of an assessment process, be sure to ask before committing yourself to using media forms like power point or video.
+It would be really disheartening to find out too late that what you had used was not permitted.

 Are you committed?
 Are you interested?
 Do you really care?